-The Education Policy program at Teachers College aims to build a cadre of education policy experts whose substantive grounding in a range of educational issues is matched by their broad understanding of the policy process and their skills using the tools of policy analysis and research.
+The Education Policy program at Teachers College aims to prepare policy experts whose substantive grounding in a range of educational issues is matched by their broad understanding of the policy process and their skills using the tools of policy analysis and research.
+We focus on education policy in the United States.